AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/budgeted-cost.md

 * The **Budgeted Labor Cost** in the calculation above is the cost associated with the job roles in the project.

   <!--
-  When budgeting for resources, you must make a decision whether you are using the legacy or the new resource management tools.
-  <br>For more information about the resource management tools in Workfront, see the article
-  <a href="../../../resource-mgmt/resource-mgmt-overview/legacy-resource-planning-vs-planning.md" class="MCXref xref">Difference between Legacy Resource Planning and Planning</a>.
+  <p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">When budgeting for resources, you must make a decision whether you are using the legacy or the new resource management tools.<br>For more information about the resource management tools in Workfront, see the article <a href="../../../resource-mgmt/resource-mgmt-overview/legacy-resource-planning-vs-planning.md" class="MCXref xref">Difference between Legacy Resource Planning and Planning</a>. </p>
   -->

   <!--
-  Depending which resource planning tools you are using to budget your resources, you can track Budgeted Labor Cost in the following areas of Workfront:
+  <p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">Depending which resource planning tools you are using to budget your resources, you can track Budgeted Labor Cost in the following areas of Workfront:</p>
   -->

   You can track the Budgeted Labor Cost of a project in the following area of Workfront: